Shivansh0508/rush-hour-Puzzle-Solving/README.md

 ## Algorithm Used

 **BFS(Breadth First Search)**
-Explore all states levelby level.
+Explore all states level by level.
 Guaranteed to find the shortest solution.
 Does not use any heurestic.

 **IDDFS(Iterative Deepening DFS)**
 Runs DFS with increasing depth limits.
 Uses much less memory than BFS while still finding the optimal solution.